sophielrt/Pokemon_Top_Trumps/README.md

 User Story 7: "As a nostalgia seeker, I want straightforward game play without all the complexities that typically come with modern gaming."
 Once the user selects their stat, the opponent's turns over, the stats change colour to indicate a win, lose or draw.
 The score will update at the bottom of the screen.
 To move on the user needs to press the next round button.
 To move through the game is a very simple process, meaning the user can have fun without worrying about it being complex.
 The User Interface of this page answers user story 7.

 User Story 3: "As a casual gamer, I want a game which works on different devices, so I can play at home or on the go."
-The Game is responsive for different devices, meaning that the user can play on phone, iPad, tablet, laptop or desktop, meaning that the game meets the requirements of user story 3.
+The game is responsive for different devices, meaning that the user can play on phone, iPad, tablet, laptop or desktop, meaning that the game meets the requirements of user story 3.

 ![Game results modal UI](./assets/readmefile-assets/ui-game-resultsmodal.JPG) User Story 1: "As a Pokémon fan, I want to see design inspiration from original Pokémon games."
 This page uses a